Prevention-Themed PSHE Workshops

 Follow up: After the workshop, provide opportunities for reflection, discussion, and further support.

-It's also important to evaluate the impact of the workshops regularly.
+It's also important to evaluate the impact of workshops regularly.
 Collect feedback from participants and facilitators to identify what works well and what could be improved.

 Moving Forward with Crime Education Workshops

-Educational crime-prevention-themed workshops are a powerful tool for building safer, more informed communities.
+Crime-prevention-themed workshops are a powerful tool for building safer, more informed communities.
 Providing young people with the knowledge and skills needed to navigate every day challenges and avoid harmful behaviours.
 By focusing on clear information, interactive learning, and real-life consequences, these workshops foster responsibility, resilience, and empathy.

 As organisations like Pathways Education Project CIC expand their reach across London, West Sussex, and beyond, more young people will benefit from these valuable programmes.